BBC Studios Home Entertainment: Video Collection International

+Launch

 In October 1985, K-Tel and Braveworld, subsidiaries of the New Southgate-based Prestwich Group, in partnership with Paddy Toomey, launched "The Video Collection", a range of budget-priced video releases that were promoted as being "A video for the price of a blank tape" that would be sold at Woolworths stores across the country.
 Both Braveworld and The Video Collection were seen as sister labels, with The Video Collection mainly handling re-releases of classic films and special interest television titles.

+Expansion

-In 1986, The Video Collection secured a video deal with Thames Television, becoming their exclusive home video distributor through the label "Thames Video Collection".
-On 16 July, Karl-Lorimar Home Video signed an agreement with The Video Collection to distribute children's, family and special interest programs and Scholastic-Lorimar Home Video releases for the British market.
-Shortly afterward, The Video Collection underwent a management buyout.
-It began operating independently through the holding company Rushstage Limited (later renamed to "Future Vision Limited", then eventually, "Video Collection International Limited" in 1987).
-With this, the company expanded rapidly, securing the market lead in retail video sales in the mid to late 1980s and the early to mid-1990s.
+By 1986, The Video Collection underwent a management buyout through the holding company Rushstage Limited (later renamed to "Future Vision Limited", then eventually, "Video Collection International Limited" in 1987).
+With this, the company expanded rapidly, securing a market lead in retail video sales in the mid-to-late 1980s and the early-to-mid-1990s.
+In the same year, the company began its long association with handling the home video distribution of ITV programmes, beginning with the launch of Thames Video Collection, formed as part of a deal with Thames Television.
+In July, they signed an agreement with Karl-Lorimar Home Video to distribute children's, family, and special interest programs for the British market, including those from Scholastic-Lorimar Home Video.

-In 1989, VCI launched the "Cinema Club" budget label, signing a deal with RCA Columbia Pictures International Video to release their back catalogue.
-Also that same year, another ITV franchisee - Central Independent Television, began exclusively distributing its home video releases through The Video Collection as well, replacing a previous deal held with Pickwick Video.
+In 1989, The Video Collection expanded to the budget video realm with the launch of Cinema Club, which re-released the back catalogue of movies from RCA Columbia Pictures International Video/Columbia TriStar Home Video and other distributors such as Buena Vista Home Entertainment.
+Beginning in 1989, another ITV franchisee, Central Independent Television, began exclusively distributing its home video releases through The Video Collection, replacing a prior deal with Pickwick Video.

 In 1991, Hat Trick Productions and VCI signed a deal to release the former's material on home video under a dedicated Hat Trick video label.

-The "Strand VCI plc" subsidiary was rebranded simply to "VCI plc" in May 1993.
+In May 1993, Video Collection International's parent company, Strand VCI plc, became simply VCI plc.